State's 9 newly reported coronavirus deaths among lowest in 3 months

-Florida's newly reported coronavirus deaths declined dramatically to nine, including one in Indian Rifer County, as cases rose by 2,521, more than a 1,000 less than the day before though positivity rates slightly rose, the Florida Health Department announced Sunday.
+Florida's newly reported coronavirus deaths declined dramatically to 9, including a fatality in Indian River County, as cases rose by 2,521, more than a 1,000 less than the day before though positivity rates slightly rose, the Florida Health Department announced Sunday.

 The state's total daily positivity rate for all tests rose to 6.23 percent on 60,205 tests from 5.70 on 86,403, the highest in 14 days.
 The two-week low was 5.16 percent six days ago and the high was 8.13 percent on Sept.
 8. The record test total was 142,964 July 11.